VBAndCs/sVB-Small-Visual-Basic/Readme.md

 Note that you can use `Return` inside the sub body to exit the sub immediately.

 7. sVB can define functions now.
-You can supply params to get the fyunction input and use `Return` to return the function output.
+You can supply params to get the function input and use `Return` to return the function output.
 ```vb
 Function Sum(x, y)
     Return x + Y